joebew42/opensubs.io/scratchpad.md

 ## DOING

+## TODO

+- Other will be the default value of category for all the new payments.
+- The category is mandatory and cannot be blank.
 - As a user when I go the the All Payments page I want to see a summary of all my expenses for each category

-## TODO

 - Error: `SubsServices.get_services/0` is undefined
 - Why we run an empty seed `apps/repository/priv/repo/seeds.exs` when we execute the `mix ecto.setup` task?
 - during the `mix deps.get` we get a `quantum 2.2.1 RETIRED! (invalid) Problem with Daylight Saving Time`